Vegan Dips, Salad Dressings, and Sauces

 You will also find a smattering of fantastic vegan sauces that I have used over and over in my own kitchen.
 They elevate any dish to the utmost in flavor heights!

-If you would like to discover how to make your very own
+Would you like to make your very own

 vegan sauces from scratch,